cristian1604/SysAx/README.md

     username = USERNAME
     password = USER_PASSWD

-### To Do:
+### Run the script!

-This is the first commit.
-It's not functional yet.
+Execute it with a simple command: `./main.py` and follow the menu

 ### Why this script?

-I was motivated by the need to perform a fast backup of several production databases on Postgres and replay it on a develop server.
+I was motivated by the need to perform a fast backup of several production databases running on Postgres, and replay it on a develop server in a few steps.

 About